Musician Bedtime Stories

 Years later, when Marcus was tall and the guitar bore scratches like honorable scars, he taught younger musicians to play with love first and worry about perfect notes later.

-The butterfly magic passed to them, but it appeared differently: one girl’s trumpet caused paintings to bloom, a boy’s drum made forgotten memories sing, and twin sisters playing recorders turned falling leaves into birds.
+The butterfly magic passed to them, though it appeared differently for each one: one girl's trumpet caused paintings to bloom on bare walls, a boy's drum made forgotten memories sing, and twin sisters playing recorders turned falling leaves into birds.

 Marcus watched with pride, strumming softly so that anyone feeling left out suddenly found partners waiting.